 The 2019 RWSP includes within the water supply development component reuse project options submitted by utilities in all three Region II counties with a combined total potential reuse flow of 9.5 mgd.
-This is in addition to approximately 9.2 mgd of a combined total potential reuse flow of 9.5 mgd.
 This is in addition to approximately 9.2 mgd of reclaimed water currently provided by utilities in the region for public access irrigation.
 Most of the project options indicate some availability of local matching funds and proposed implementation within the next five to ten years.